-However, such productivity normally won't last very long time without proper time and energy management.
+However, such productivity won't last long without proper time and energy management.

-I am always interested on how we could increase our productivity as an academic since I've just realized that we always have a huge pile of work and without knowing it, always add things into our plate unconsciously.
-This is where we need to determine if our plan is aligned with our big focus or not, especially when the academics tend to have different interests.
-Some of them like research, but most of them loves teaching.
-Since the performance review is always related to teaching, research and community services, most academics think it is important to stay close to the performance review aspects rather than to develop their skills in other areas.
-I mean, to spend more time on other interests.
+I have always been interested in how we could increase our productivity as academics since I've realized that we always have a massive pile of work and, without knowing it, always add things to our plates unconsciously.
+This is where we need to determine if our plan is aligned with our big focus, especially when the academics tend to have different interests.
+Some of them like research, but most of them love teaching.
+Since the performance review is always related to education, research, and community services, most academics think staying close to the performance review aspects is more important than developing their skills in other areas.
+To spend more time on other interests.

-We still could be success, though, in many areas, but need a courage, determination and huge energy to cope with so many different activities.
+We could still be successful, though, in many areas.
+We need courage, determination, and huge energy to cope with so many different activities.

-One wise ever advice that I've heard came from, Prof A Pellert, while we took her class in Berlin 2015, about "we couldn't possibly do everything, but we need to manage that doing all activities at different time, at different stages of our life".
-She mentioned on how difficult to divide our energy in all activities without putting our priorities in certain period of time
+One wise piece of advice that I've heard came from Prof A Pellert, while we took her class in Berlin 2015.
+She said, "We couldn't possibly do everything, but we need to manage doing all activities at different times, at different stages of our life."
+She mentioned how difficult it is to divide our energy into all activities without putting our priorities in a certain period of time.

-To be professionally productive, another management guru, a Professor from Harvard Business School, Robert Pozen who works as a consultant, academic and father, mentioned that productivity will be easily achieved when we think carefully about our goals, then apply specific techniques to improve our effectiveness.
-So, we need to focus and increase the productivity which is worth the time and energy we spent.
+To be professionally productive, another management guru, a Professor from Harvard Business School, Robert Pozen, who works as a consultant, academic, and father, mentioned that productivity will be easily achieved when we think carefully about our goals and then apply specific techniques to improve our effectiveness.
+So, we need to focus and increase productivity, which is worth the time and energy we spend.

-He divided three type of personal skills that need to be mastered for knowledge-based worker in order to have a great productivity:
+He divided three types of personal skills that need to be mastered by knowledge-based workers to have great productivity:

-a) Effective reading- Stay focus on your purpose of reading
+a) Effective reading- Stay focused on your purpose for reading

 His method of reading: